Discover the wilds of Donegal

 Experience the magic of Mayo

-Load your bikes into the car and head west to Mayo’s 42km long Great Western Greenway from Westport to glorious Achill Island.
+Load your bikes into the car and head west to Mayo’s 49km long Great Western Greenway from Westport to lovely Cashel.
 Active kids love cycling along the edge of Clew Bay for an unforgettable day out on the bikes.

 Discover how people once lived in rural Ireland with a trip to Mayo’s National Museum of Ireland – Country Life, it’s only a short drive from Castlebar.
 After checking out the powerful exhibitions, make time for a stroll in the pretty parklands of the estate.